-What Is the Mileage Reimbursement Rate for Georgia Workers’ Compensation?
+What is Mileage Reimbursement Rate for GA Workers Compensation?

 When workers get hurt while on the job in Georgia, they may be eligible for workers’ compensation benefits.
 Many people in Georgia know that this compensation will cover things such as their medical expenses and even a portion of their lost income.
 However, what many people do not understand is that this type of compensation will also provide for mileage reimbursement, or the cost of getting to and from certain medical treatments.
 Georgia law allows injured individuals to claim up to $0.40 per mile traveled.

 Workers’ compensation claims are not always easy to file, regardless of whether a worker is claiming mileage.
 For this reason, anyone hurt at work should speak to a Georgia workers’ compensation lawyer that can help them to file their claim and pursue all benefits which they are due.

 To learn more about your rights as an injured worker, contact our experienced team at Adamson & Cleveland, LLC, today.
 We can provide a free consultation.
 We assist workers throughout Georgia.